What is your benchmark when nothing works in your company? How do you orient yourself to make an important decision?

 Values are core beliefs and guiding principles that drive everything in your business:

-- Values identify your company’s priorities in order to develop its vision and mission statements.
+- Key Point #1: Values identify your company’s priorities

-- Values communicate what’s important to everyone within the company
+- Key Point #2: Values communicate what’s important to everyone within the company

-- Values foster employees’ personal involvement and inspire them to take action that contributes to the overall success of the company.
+- Key Point #3: Values foster employees’ personal involvement and inspire them to take action that contributes to the overall success of the company.

-- Values shape company culture and help resolve conflicts.
+- Key Point #4: Values shape company culture and help resolve conflicts.

-- Your core values have their origin in your WHY
+- Key Point #6: Your core values have their origin in your WHY

-- Values determine the structure, strategy, and systems in your business
+- Key Point #7: Values determine the structure, strategy, and systems in your business

 Do you find it challenging how to make a strategic value choice for your company?